 “The early relationship was about the workforce,” said Bloom.
 “In the State of New Jersey, the science, technology and engineering workforce is critical… So the first reason that many of [the institutions] were created was to help create the workforce for the industry all the way back in the 1800s.

-“What’s changed today,” he added, “is the relationship between research & development and industry.”
+“What’s changed today,” he adds, “is the relationship between research & development and industry.”

-Bloom went on to describe the decline of American research and scientific development facilities before asking, “So where is business and industry going, and what’s the role of the academy of academic institutions in business and industry?”
+Likewise, Bloom goes on to describe the decline of American research and scientific development facilities; he then asks, “So where is business and industry going?
+And what’s the role of the academy of academic institutions in business and industry?”

-To hear more about what these higher education professionals have to say about the importance of research and development, technology, creating jobs and more, check out this episode of Caucus: New Jersey with Steve Adubato.
+Meanwhile, you can hear more about the importance of research and development, technology, creating jobs and more below; for the full story, check out this episode of Caucus: New Jersey with Steve Adubato.

 For more stories that impact New Jersey residents, click over to our Hot Topics in NJ series.